WakiMak/trentent.github.io-forked/_posts/2013-05-31-scvmm-install-vm-components-failed.md

 <span style="font-family: Courier New, Courier, monospace; font-size: xx-small;"><br /> </span>Doing some googling on this took me to a Korean Microsoft page where the following was stated:
 <http://social.technet.microsoft.com/Forums/ko-KR/momsmsmofko/thread/fedbc514-1fc0-4b55-979b-7d07babb074b/>

 <pre class="lang:default decode:true ">When creating a new VM from template, and that template contains a blank VHD or a non-Windows OS or a Windows OS that has not been generalized (i.e. the OS is not sysprepped), then the job will fail because VMM expects a VM from template to go through the sysprep customization process (hence why we ask for an OS profile).
 VMM will crack open the VHD and check of the OS is in a sysprep state.
 If not, then the job will fail.
-To create a proper template, you can use an existing Vm with a running Windows OS (right click on it and select New Template¦ this will kick off sysprep in the OS and then store the VM to Library as template¦ this removes the original VM).
-Or¦ if you already have VHDs that have been sysprepped, simply import them to the Library and then when you create a new template¦ attach that VHD instead of the blank one.
-Last¦ you can create a new template that does not require a sysprepped OS by selecting Customization Not Required from the Guest OS profile dropdown:</pre>
+To create a proper template, you can use an existing Vm with a running Windows OS (right click on it and select New Template this will kick off sysprep in the OS and then store the VM to Library as template this removes the original VM).
+Or if you already have VHDs that have been sysprepped, simply import them to the Library and then when you create a new template attach that VHD instead of the blank one.
+Last you can create a new template that does not require a sysprepped OS by selecting Customization Not Required from the Guest OS profile dropdown:</pre>

 <http://blogs.technet.com/b/hectorl/archive/2008/08/21/digging-deeper-into-error-13206-virtual-machine-manager-cannot-locate-the-boot-or-system-volume-on-virtual-machine.aspx>